Maryland Immigration Lawyer Helping Your Family Preserve its Unity

 Trusted Family Based Immigration Attorney

-Sentelle Law Handles All Types of Family-Based Immigration and Visa Cases in Frederick MD and Surrounding Areas
+The Maryland Immigration Lawyer and team at Sentelle Law Handle All Types of Family-Based Immigration and Visa Cases in Frederick MD, Hagerstown MD and Surrounding Areas

 To be eligible to apply for an Immigration Visa and live permanently in the United States, a foreign citizen must be sponsored by an immediate relative who is at least 21 years of age and is either a U.S. citizen or U.S. Lawful Permanent Resident (that is, a green-card holder).